 Are the warnings and exhortations in John’s letters something we need to know today?
 Oh, yes!
 We may not have the exact same situation of itinerant preachers as in John’s day, but we certainly have a much greater quantity of preachers and teachers that want to reach us.
 Snail mail, e-mail, the internet, along with a much greater mobility in our world make us susceptible to a multitude of false workers.

 Bezalel Gallery Scripture Designs are free and downloadable for your personal use (not for profit) even though they are copyrighted.
 And yes, you may use them as gifts!
-We only ask that you direct people back to WORDCenterMinistries.org wherever you use them (on the web or printed).
+We only ask that you do not alter them in any way and that you direct people back to WORDCenterMinistries.org whenever and wherever you use them.

 Don’t see a particular Scripture in the gallery?
 In an effort to do everything we can to magnify His Word, we take requests for specific passages in your own color choice.
-Just let us know of your request through our email info@WORDCenterMinistries.org and we will let you know when we have finished the design and uploaded it to our website.
+Just let us know of your request by contacting us at info@WORDCenterMinistries.org and we will let you know when we have finished the design and uploaded it to our website.
 At that time you will be able to download your free custom Scripture Design.